KiriSpark/KiriBrand/README.md

 ## Dependencies

-In order to build the static content, you will have to install:
+In order to build the website content, you will have to install:
 * dotnet core 1.1
 * node js